 Treble - Sufficient Treble to ensure that you don't miss on strings and guitar, not overwhelming or ear piercing.

 The Bass is rich, clear, and loud.
 It is slightly overpowering, but when listening to party songs or music with thumps and beats, they go-to headphones.

 The vocal has decent clarity but not the best that I have heard.

-But overall, if you love modern, fast-paced music, these are superb when it comes to sound output.
+But overall, if you love modern, fast-paced music, these are superb for sound output.